Kreyu/data-table-bundle/docs/reference/twig.md

 ### `data_table(data_table_view, variables)`

-Renders the HTML of a complete data table.
+Renders the HTML of a complete data table, with action bar, filtration, pagination, etc.

 ```twig
 {# render the data table and disable the filtration feature #}